emmawalshdev/kaytea_art/testing.md

 * Reviews section
     - Confirm the message 'No reviews yet!' is displayed for a product that has no reviews.
     - Logout.
-Confirm that the 'Please Login' message is displayed.
+Confirm that the 'Please Login' to leave a review message is displayed.
     - Login, confirm that the review form is visible.
     - Attempt to submit the form with invalid data, confirm the relevant warning message is displayed.
     - Submit a valid form, confirm that new review is added.
 Check that reviews are ordered by date, showing the username, rating and comment.